Doctors' gender pay gap 'to be eliminated'

-Review to 'eliminate gender pay gap among doctors'
+Hunt 'determined' to eliminate doctors' gender pay gap

 The NHS in England is to review how much it pays male and female doctors in an effort to eliminate a gender pay gap of 15%.